-Contribution agreements signed with the Commission on type I European Schools Yes No X Contribution agreements signed with the Commission on type II European Schools Yes No X Number of service contracts in place with international schools:

-Description of any other solutions or actions in place:

-The Administrative Board of the Agency has adopted a Social Measure 'Multilingual tuition for children of EMSA staff in Lisbon'.

-In March 2008 the Administrative Board amended the decision adopted in June 2005, as experience showed that a more formalised procedure to register staff members' children was necessary in order to implement the measure strictly according to its purpose.
-The procedure has been in force ever since and has proven to be efficient in meeting its objective and in keeping control of expenses.

-The primary aim of the decision adopted by the Administrative Board is to facilitate the recruitment of EMSA staff, respecting its obligation to maintain a balance of nationalities.
-In order to attract or retain staff of different nationalities it is important that their children have access to multi-lingual tuition free of charge.

-Following the Administrative Board's decision, the Agency has selected a number of suitable multi-lingual schools and developed detailed administrative rules to implement the decision.
-These administrative rules provide that children of EMSA staff members have access to multi-lingual tuition and that the school fees are covered through direct agreements between the Agency and the relevant schools.

-Subsequent to the assessments of a number of international schools in the Lisbon area and having received the opinion of the EMSA Staff Committee, a number of multi-lingual schools with an international character have been included in the social measure.

-Furthermore, the European School Board of Governors approved in December 2019 the General Interest file for the creation of an Accredited European School in Lisbon.

-The next step is the submission of a Dossier of Conformity to the Board of Governors laying down the specific details for the setting up and functioning of the school.
+Contribution agreements signed with the Commission on type I European Schools Yes No X Contribution agreements signed with the Commission on type II European Schools Yes No X Number of service contracts in place with international schools: Description of any other solutions or actions in place: The Administrative Board of the Agency has adopted a Social Measures staff in Lisbon'.
+In March 2008 the Administrative Board amended the decision adopt more formalised procedure to register staff members' children was negative strictly according to its purpose.
+The procedure has been in force every meeting its objective and in keeping control of expenses.
+The primary aim of the decision adopted by the Administrative Board respecting its obligation to maintain a balance of nationalities.
+In order nationalities it is important that their children have access to multi-ling Following the Administrative Board's decision, the Agency has select and developed detailed administrative rules to implement the decision children of EMSA staff members have access to multi-lingual tuition a direct agreements between the Agency and the relevant schools.
+Subsequent to the assessments of a number of international schools opinion of the EMSA Staff Committee, a number of multi-lingual school included in the social measure.
+Furthermore, the European School Board of Governors approved in I creation of an Accredited European School in Lisbon.
+The next step is the submission of a Dossier of Conformity to the Board details for the setting up and functioning of the school. ed in June 2005 eccessary in orde er since and has is to facilitate th er to attract or re gual tuition free of ed a number of n.
+These admini and that the scho in the Lisbon ar ools with an inter December 2019 b, as experience shar to implement the proven to be effic the recruitment of E tain staff of differe of charge. suitable multi-lingu strative rules provi cool fees are covered rea and having rec national character the General Intered nowed that a e measure ient in MSA staff, nt ual schools ide that ed through reived the have been est file for the